About Segal Family Foundation

 Team Management (20%)

-The team currently includes the African Visionary Fellowship (AVF) Manager (based in Kenya) and an incoming Partnerships Officer (based in New Jersey).
+The team currently includes the African Visionary Fellowship (AVF) Manager (based in Kenya) and a Partnerships Officer (based in New Jersey).

 Shape a team culture rooted in clear values, expectations, and feedback

-Build the Donor Engagement Capacity of SFF’s Grantees and Team (10%)
+Build the Donor Engagement Capacity of SFF’s Grantees, Team, and Sister Foundations (10%)

 Support SFF country offices and the African Visionary Fellowship team in building their own respective donor engagement strategies